 With temperatures soaring well above seasonal norms and prolonged drought, many of the UK’s forests and woodlands were put under stress during the summer of 2025.
 Can our trees bounce back?

-Why have we seen record breaking temperatures?
+Why have we seen the warmest summer on record?

 The persistent warmth this year has been driven by a combination of factors including the domination of high-pressure systems, unusually warm seas around the UK and the dry spring soils.
 These conditions have created an environment where heat builds quickly and lingers, with both maximum and minimum temperatures considerably above average.